Eye Nutrition & Supplements: Complete Guide for Better Vision and Daily Eye Care

 Eye nutrition refers to the nutrients, vitamins, and dietary elements that support the structure and function of the eyes.
 Supplements designed for eye health often contain vitamins, minerals, and antioxidants believed to support visual performance and protect ocular tissues.

 Human eyes rely on a range of nutrients to maintain healthy tissues, protect against oxidative stress, and support visual processing.
-While a balanced diet provides many essential nutrients, some individuals use dietary supplements to complement nutritional intake related to vision health.
+While a balanced diet provides essential nutrients, some individuals consider dietary supplements to support their nutritional intake.

 Common nutrients associated with eye health include: